oakestra/USENIX-ATC23-Oakestra-Artifacts/README.md

 3. [Experiments repository](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/tree/main/Experiments): This repository includes the setup instructions to create your first Oakestra infrastructure and a set of scripts to automate the results collection procedure and reproducing our results.

+4. [_Optional_] [Dashboard](https://github.com/oakestra/dashboard): The repository contains a front-end application that can be used to graphically interact with the platform.
+Its optional but gives a nice web-based GUI to Oakestra

 ### Q. I want to recreate the experiments in the paper.
 What should I do?

-We have created a detailed `README` and `getting-started` guide that provides step-by-step instructions which you can find [here](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/blob/main/Experiments/README.pdf).
+A. We have created a detailed `README` and `getting-started` guide that provides step-by-step instructions which you can find [here](https://github.com/oakestra/USENIX-ATC23-Oakestra-Artifacts/blob/main/Experiments/README.pdf).

 > The rest of the repository will detail how to set up the Oakestra orchestrators.
 You can just follow these steps or take a look at our README file for instructions.

 ### Q. I just want to try out Oakestra.
 Should I continue with this repo?

-This repository is recreating our USENIX ATC artifacts and is, therefore, out-of-sync of the main Oakestra development.
-Please see the `main` [Oakestra](https://github.com/oakestra/oakestra) for latest features.
+A. This repository is recreating our USENIX ATC artifacts and is, therefore, out-of-sync of the main Oakestra development.
+Please see the `main` [Oakestra](https://github.com/oakestra/oakestra) for the latest features.

 ---

+## What is inside this repository?

+`system-manager-python/` and `cloud_scheduler/` contain the  `System Manager` and the `Cloud Scheduler` source code, respectively.
+Similarly, inside the `Cluster Orchestrator` folder, we find the source of the `cluster-manager/` and the `cluster-scheduler/`.
+Finally, the `go-node-engine/` contains the implementation of the `Node Engine`.
+The root and cluster components are implemented using `Python`, while the Node Engine is implemented in `Go` for easy integration with the runtime environments and better performance.

+Both cluster and root contain a `docker-compose` file for simplifying the build and run process.

-## Create a development cluster
+## Set up your cluster

 We will first create a development cluster in your infrastructure.